encyclopedia-of-code/tiny-graphics-js/README.md

 A `Component` is one piece of your overall program.
 Each `Component` both represents some (or all) of a 3D scene, plus some (or all) of the interactive HTML document surrounding the scene.
 Components nest inside one another in a hierarchy.
 Your web document may contain several 3D canvas drawing areas.
-Any graphics canvas area on the page can display the combined 3D result of any number of `Components`, some of which might even be shared across multiple canvas drawing areas.
+Any graphics canvas area on the page can display the combined 3D result of any number of Components, some of which might even be shared across multiple canvas drawing areas.

-For an example of how to use `Components` to draw to several 3D WebGL canvas areas at once, see the demo in "parametric-surfaces.js".
+For an example of how to use one `Component` to draw to several 3D WebGL canvas areas at once, see the demo in "parametric-surfaces.js".

 `Component` is the base class for any scene you might want to design.
 For simple 3D scenes, your small code snippet will go in a `Component`.
 To use, make your own subclass(es) of `Component` and override a few of the special functions that affect